millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 So the main idea with dimensional analysis is that you can create an equation relating several independent variables and one dependent variable.
 We can then use Rayleigh's method to ensure that the base units work out.
 If the units do balance, it provides us a vaild framework for understanding the relationship between the variables.

-Task 1: Solve the system
+Task 1: Solve the System
 ------------------------
 Using ``numpy.linalg.solve(A, b)``, find the solution to the matrix above.